 Ready to start offering sleep apnea dental appliances at your practice?

-Learn more about offering an oral appliance for sleep apnea at your practice with these resources:
+Learn more about offering a mandibular advancement devices at your practice with these resources:

 Mild and moderate sleep apnea.

 Protruding the lower jaw until the patient is not able to easily snore and then it is held in place with a bite gauge.

 They can, which is why we include a free morning repositioning device, which is a simple tray that reminds jaw muscles how to move into the natural bite position after using a sleep apnea appliance, with every Dandy Herbst and Dorsal order.

 There is no formal requirement to prescribe but the AADSM recommends that they be a qualified dentist, which can be achieved by taking the course listed on the AADSM website.

 Dandy offers Herbst and Dorsal appliances as solutions for treating sleep apnea.

 The Herbst sleep apnea appliance is covered by Medicare.
 It’s also more comfortable for the patient, with thinner sides and material that allows for more excursive and lateral movements.